KarolDuracz/3D-computer-graphics-and-calculations/OpenCL/demo1 - opencl and python basics/tests/1 - 31-03-2026 - try connecting opencl_demo_matrix with nanoGPT/README.md

 <b>1 .
 OSError: exception: stack overflow - solution</b> <br /><br />
 Okay, so let's get started.
 The program throws the error "OSError: exception: stack overflow" in such large arrays.
 <br /><br />
-I checked the initial steps, including using EDITBIN and checking the DUMBIN information.
+I checked the initial steps, including using EDITBIN and checking the DUMPBIN information.
 It was impossible to change the program's stack settings with these tools.
 The remaining size was 1 MB.
 The solution turned out to be creating a thread (CreateThread API).
 In C code, this function is called "StartWork."
 You can specify a STACK SIZE parameter larger than 1 MB.
-Look at line 44 in https://github.com/KarolDuracz/3D-computer-graphics-and-calculations/blob/main/OpenCL/demo1%20-%20opencl%20and%20python%20basics/tests/1%20-%2031-03-2026%20-%20try%20connecting%20opencl_demo_matrix%20with%20nanoGPT/opencl_demo_matrix.c#L44
+Look at line 44 ( and this is not 8 but 32 MB as in the comment ) in https://github.com/KarolDuracz/3D-computer-graphics-and-calculations/blob/main/OpenCL/demo1%20-%20opencl%20and%20python%20basics/tests/1%20-%2031-03-2026%20-%20try%20connecting%20opencl_demo_matrix%20with%20nanoGPT/opencl_demo_matrix.c#L44
 <br /><br />
 https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createthread
 <br /><br />